Truvis/CheatSheets/splunk_forwarder_install_linux.md

 ```

 NOTES:
-- index the collection name
+- index the collection name (becomes a name which is searchable within splunk)
-- source is the name/file/stream/output like /var/log/messages
+- source is the name/file/stream/output like /var/log/messages (becomes a name which is searchable within splunk)
-- sourcetype is the type like linux_syslog
+- sourcetype is the type like linux_syslog (becomes a name which is searchable within splunk)

 - Searching index=a and sourcetype=b is like searching a.b
 - It's best to always use both when possible to increase searching speed.